maykinmedia/open-inwoner-design-tokens/README.md

 ### Add as a submodule instead of NPM

-In the root folder of your project, create a dir or directly add the submodule in its own directory:
+From the root folder of your project:

 ```bash
 cd open-inwoner-design-tokens